moengage/MoEngage-iOS-SDK/Frameworks/MoEngage.framework/README.md

 Thats it!!
 SDK is successfully integrated and initialized in the project, and ready to use.

 ## Developer Docs
-Please refer to our developer docs to know how to make use of our SDK to track Events and User Attributes, to implement Push Notification and InApps: https://docs.moengage.com/docs/sdk-integration.
+Please refer to our developer docs to know how to make use of our SDK to track Events and User Attributes, to implement Push Notification and InApps: [link](https://docs.moengage.com/docs/sdk-integration).

 ## Change Log
 See [SDK Change Log](https://github.com/moengage/MoEngage-iOS-SDK/blob/master/CHANGELOG.md) for information on every released version.

+## Support
+For any issues you face with the SDK and for any help with the integration contact us at `support@moengage.com`.